-Part 6 – Footings, Foundations, Slabs, Inspections, and Backfill…in January
+Part 6 – Time for Footings, Foundations, Slabs, Inspections, and Backfill…in January

 Deciding on foundation and footing materials were both important to the design of the system; I had previously used perforated rectangular drain tile that acts as a form and liked the product, so I used this for the footing forms.
 This was a clean system that allowed me to pour the footing and leave the forms in place as my tile to prevent any moisture.